nasirhussain05/Rainfall-Prediction-main/README.md

 ▶️ How to Run
-Open the project in VS Code.
+ 1.Open the project in VS Code.

-Ensure Rainfall.csv and Simplified_Rainfall_Prediction.py are in the same folder.
+ 2.Ensure Rainfall.csv and Simplified_Rainfall_Prediction.py are in the same folder.

-Run the script:
+ 3.Run the script:

 bash
 Copy